Seán O'Mahony

 He was elected in the 1921 general election to the Second Dáil for Fermanagh and Tyrone.
 As a result of the Government of Ireland Act 1920 this election was to provide the membership of two assemblies: the Southern Ireland House of Commons and the Northern Ireland House of Commons.
 The eight seat Fermanagh-Tyrone constituency was one of several in the Northern Ireland House of Commons.
 As members of Sinn Féin did not recognise either assembly he and the other five Sinn Féin TDs continued to attend the Dáil.
+Significantly, this represented six nationalists elected from Fermanagh and Tyrone; five in the Sinn Féin interest and Harbison as a Nationalist to two Unionists.
 During the debates on the Anglo-Irish Treaty he opposed ratification of the document and voted against ratification.
 He left the Dáil with Éamon de Valera and the other Anti-Treaty TDs.

 As the only member of the Second Dáil not elected to the Southern Ireland House of Commons, his status in the Third Dáil in 1922 was unclear.
 O'Mahony was not invited to attend the opening of the Provisional Parliament.
 De Valera was keen for him to attend since if he had been refused entry it would have demonstrated, in the minds of Anti-Treaty supporters, that the assembly was not an All-Ireland Dáil.
 In the end O'Mahony did not attend, but his case was taken up by Laurence Ginnell.
-O'Mahony remained an abstentionist MP to Stormont until the 1925 Northern Ireland general election, when he did not stand for re-election.
+This was to demonstrate de jure existence of the Second Dáil as a representative for Fermanagh was unable to attend the assembly, the point made by Ginnell and argued in theoretical republican ideology.
+O'Mahony remained an abstentionist MP to Stormont until the 1925 Northern Ireland general election, which he did not contest.

-He remained with Sinn Féin after the 1926 split, serving on the party's Ard Chomairle until his death.
+Remaining with Sinn Féin after the 1926 split he served on the party's Ard Chomairle until his death.

 He died in 1934.
 His funeral was attended by representatives of Sinn Féin, the Irish Republican Army, Fianna Fáil, Fianna Éireann, Cumann na mBan, and Mná na Poblachta.
 He is buried in Glasnevin Cemetery.

 He was survived by his wife, and a son, Malachy, and a daughter, Máire.

-The Gaelic football club Seán O'Mahony's (Dundalk) is named after him.